-A test you download from the DataMite usually is for only 1 drag race run, however can be for as many runs as the DataMite's memory can store (possibly 10 or more).
-You move to different drag race runs of this test by clicking on the Tabs at the top of the screen.
-If you want to break up a test of 2 or more runs into smaller tests, possibly with only 1 drag race run per test, click on Edit at the top of the Main Screen, and select Redetermine Beginning or End of Run.
-See Section 2.10, page 67.
+A test you download from the DataMite usually is for several laps, probably 10 or more.
+You move to view different laps of this test by clicking on the Tabs at the top of the screen.
+The DataMite software will automatically find the beginning and end of each lap when you download the test.
+If you do not think this was done correctly, or you have made some configuration changes in the program settings, you can have the program find these laps again.
+Do this by clicking on Edit at the top of the Main Screen, and select Redetermine Beginning or End of Run.
+See Section 2.10, page 71.